filoxo/react-profile/3-MORE-COMPONENTS.md

 ### Using data in JobList

- now the jobless is been made aware of the actual list of jobs, we'll be up able to access that information through this.props.jobs.  our jobless component will simply aerate through the array and create job components. entering through this array is really easy  because we're using plain JavaScript. so open up the job list component file and inside the template, Underneath the subheading let's do exactly that
+Now that the joblist has been made aware of the actual list of jobs, we'll be up able to access that information through `this.props.jobs`.
+Our joblist component will simply interate through the array and create `Job` components.
+Iterating through this array is really easy because we're using plain JavaScript.
+Open up the JobList component file.
+Inside the template and underneath the subheading, let's do exactly that

     {
         this.props.jobs.map(()=>{});
     }

- if you're unfamiliar with what the above map function does,  it is simply calling the function that we're passing into it on every single element of the array. this is how we are transforming every I am in the array into an actual job component.
+If you're unfamiliar with what the above `map()` function does, it is simply calling the function that we're passing into it on every single element of the array.
+This is how we are transforming every I am in the array into an actual job component.

-  we will be passing into parameters into the map callback. the first being the actual job data object and the second and index. then  we simply need will return a job component in the method body.
+We will be passing two parameters into the map callback.
+The first being the actual job data object and the second an index.
+Then we simply will return a `Job` component in the method body.

     {
         this.props.jobs.map((jobData, ndx)=>{